India

 United States Electoral College: Electors of the U.S. president and vice president

-In the United States, the Electoral College is the group of presidential electors required by the Constitution to form every four years for the sole purpose of voting for the president and vice president.
-Each state appoints electors under the methods described by its legislature, equal in number to its congressional delegation totaling 535 electors.
-The federal District of Columbia also has 3 electors under an amendment adopted in 1961.
+In the United States, the Electoral College is the group of presidential electors that is formed every four years during the presidential election for the sole purpose of voting for the president and vice president.
+The process is described in Article II of the U.S. Constitution.
+The number of electoral votes a state has equals its number of Senators (2) plus its number of Representatives in the House of Representatives, the latter being dependent on the Census's reported population.
+Each state appoints electors using legal procedures determined by its legislature, equal in number to its congressional delegation totaling 535 electors in the 50 states.
+A 1961 amendment granted the federal District of Columbia three electors.
 Federal office holders, including senators and representatives, cannot be electors.
 Of the current 538 electors, a simple majority of 270 or more electoral votes is required to elect the president and vice president.
 If no candidate achieves a majority there, a contingent election is held by the House of Representatives to elect the president and by the Senate to elect the vice president.

 0